 A petroleum, reservoir or drilling engineer

-In general, any oil & gas industry professional who is involved in logging data interpretation and validation
+In general, any oil & gas industry professional involved in logging data interpretation and validation

 How we build your confidence